Why do programmers prefer dark mode?

 - If you want to land a software-related internship, ESC190 will introduce you to the theory and implementation behind some concepts that are commonly seen on programming interviews.

-- The programming skills gained here will help you in several upper year courses in the Electrical and Computer Engineering, Robotics Engineering and the Machine Intelligence majors.
+- The programming skills gained here will help you in several upper-year courses in the Electrical and Computer Engineering, Robotics Engineering, and Machine Intelligence majors.

 Note: The course code for Computer Algorithms and Data Structures used to be CSC190.
 You may still see it referred to as such on some websites (e.g. courses.skule.ca).